ton-community/ton-docs/README.md

 ## Check before submit 🔎

-If you are changing sidebar or adding mediafiles, please check that your submission will not break production 😱.
+If you are changing sidebar or adding media files, please check that your submission will not break production 😱.
 You can do this in two ways:

 ### Cloud ☁️